Microsoft/IntuneDocs.it-it/intune/configuration/macos-device-features-settings.md

 ## <a name="login-window"></a>Finestra di accesso

-### <a name="settings-apply-to-device-enrollment-and-automated-device-enrollment"></a>Le impostazioni si applicano a: registrazione del dispositivo e registrazione automatica dei dispositivi
+### <a name="settings-apply-to-device-enrollment-and-automated-device-enrollment"></a>Le impostazioni si applicano a: Registrazione dei dispositivi e registrazione automatica dei dispositivi

 #### <a name="window-layout"></a>Layout della finestra